Creighton vs. San Diego State: Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +550

-- Creighton is sixth-best in college basketball in terms of its odds to win the national championship (+550), much higher than its computer rankings (13th-best).
+- Creighton is sixth-best in the country in terms of its odds to win the national championship (+550), much higher than its computer rankings (13th-best).

-- Oddsmakers have moved the Bluejays' national championship odds up from +2500 at the start of the season to +550.
-Among all teams in the country, that is the 72nd-biggest change.
+- The Bluejays have experienced the 72nd-biggest change in terms of their national championship odds, improving from +2500 at the beginning of the season to +550.

-- The implied probability of Creighton winning the national championship, based on its +550 moneyline odds, is 15.4%.

 San Diego State Futures Odds